OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/7_MAIN_Painting_a_global_picture_of_Open_Access.md

 ## Painting a global picture of Open Access <a name="global"></a>

 Open Access is everywhere, in virtually every country around the world.
+Pretty much anywhere there is a system of education and research, really.
 Even [UNESCO](http://www.unesco.org/new/fileadmin/MULTIMEDIA/HQ/ERI/pdf/oa_policy_rev2.pdf) have an Open Access policy, quoting:

 > Equal access to science is not only a social and ethical requirement for human development, but also essential for realizing the full potential of scientific communities worldwide and for orienting scientific progress towards meeting the needs of humankind.”
-(The World Conference on Science, 1999, held under the auspices of UNESCO and ICSU)
+(The World Conference on Science, 1999, held under the auspices of UNESCO and ICSU).

+It is worth pausing here and considering what this means in the context of the present system.
+Subscriptions and APCs create an unequal playing field, which, by UNESCO standards, is unethical, and compromises human and social development.
+This is why embedding principles of equity and inclusion with any sense of 'open', be it access, data, or science, is so critical.

-The global landscape is incredibly complex and heterogeneous.
+The global OA landscape is incredibly complex and heterogeneous.
+Different social standards, industrial histories, and even the influence of wars and periods of colonisation have all impacted upon the scholarly knowledge production system in one way or another.
 Here, we will show some examples to help illustrate the current state around the world.

 [insert continental_OA figure from Chilwa and Sife]